 Buy from Companies that Put Safety First

 At Bean Bags R Us, we enforce strict quality and safety standards on all of our adult and children’s bean bags.
 Our entire line of products features child-proof safety zippers that cannot be opened or closed without deliberate insertion of a paper clip.
-Every zipper is tested before our products reach the market.
+We test every zipper before our products reach the market.
 We strongly advise parents to remove paper clips after zipper use to ensure the safety of children and keep our products fun, practical and perfectly safe as we created them to be.
+You may also like to see how bean bags are used to reduce head injuries.